SohamJana11/Java-Microservice---CRUD-Operation/README.md

-# Java-Microservice---CRUD-Operation
+# Java Microservice CRUD Operation using H2 Database
+# header H1 Technologies Used - Spring Boot, Spring Data JPA, H2 Database, Postman, Lombok, Microservice Architecture

-Creating a REST API and performing CRUD operations using an H2 database.
-The responses have been tested and demonstrated through Postman, adhering to a proper microservice folder structure (model, controller, repository).
+Developed a microservice-based REST API using Spring Boot, performing CRUD operations on a book database.
+Implemented data persistence with an H2 in-memory database and demonstrated API functionality using Postman.
+Structured the project following best practices with clear separation of concerns (model, controller, repository).
+Enabled comprehensive configuration and monitoring through Spring Boot annotations and properties.

 This code defines a Book entity class that will be mapped to a "Books" table in a database.
 The class is annotated with JPA and Lombok annotations to handle database interactions and reduce boilerplate code, respectively.
 The id field is auto-generated and serves as the primary key, while title and author are standard fields representing attributes of the book. model Package - Book Class